z3n-chada/ethereum-testnet-bootstrapper/docs/TestnetBootstrapping.md

 running and ready to accept connections.
 The following sections are ordered in terms of their checkpoint files.
 ### etb-config-checkpoint
-1. [ethereum-testnet-bootstrpper]: open the etb-config-file and set the current time write the file.
+1. ``[ethereum-testnet-bootstrpper]``: open the etb-config-file and set the current time write the file.
-2. [ethereum-testnet-bootstrapper]: write the checkpoint file ``etb-config-checkpoint`` to signal to the docker images that the etb-config file is ready to be opened.
+2. ``[ethereum-testnet-bootstrapper]``: write the checkpoint file ``etb-config-checkpoint`` to signal to the docker images that the etb-config file is ready to be opened.
 ### consensus-bootnode-checkpoint
 There are no dependencies.
-1. [ethereum-testnet-bootstrapper]: write the checkpoint file ``consensus-bootnode-checkpoint`` to signal the CL bootnode to come online.
+1. ``[ethereum-testnet-bootstrapper]``: write the checkpoint file ``consensus-bootnode-checkpoint`` to signal the CL bootnode to come online.
 ### execution-checkpoint-file
-1. [ethereum-testnet-bootstrapper]: create the genesis json for all the EL clients.
+1. ``[ethereum-testnet-bootstrapper]``: create the genesis json for all the EL clients.
-2. [ethereum-testnet-bootstrapper]: write the checkpoint file ``execution-checkpoint`` to signal all the EL clients to come online.
+2. ``[ethereum-testnet-bootstrapper]``: write the checkpoint file ``execution-checkpoint`` to signal all the EL clients to come online.
-## Testnet Directory Structure
-When we create a testnet to launch with docker instances we give all the clients a shared directory they can use.
-This is the testnet dir.
-## Execution Bootstrapping
-## Consensus Bootstrapping
-# Dockers
+3. ``[ethereum-testnet-boostrapper]``: after some time we also link together all the EL clients via ``admin_addPeer()`` calls.
+   4.   it was previously possible to run erigon, but as they don't implement this API interface we have dropped support to speed up development :(
+   5. support may later be added, you can see how it was previously done before the post-merge-genesis-rework branch was merged in.
+### consensus-checkpoint-file
+1. ``[ethereum-testnet-bootstrapper]``: once execution has kicked off we build the config.yaml and genesis.ssz file and then populate all of the cl client dirs with the neccessary files. (genesis.ssz, config.yaml, validator-key dirs, etc..)
+2. ``[ethereum-testnet-bootstrapper]``: write the checkpoint file ``consensus-checkpoint`` to signal all the CL clients to come up.

+TODO: finish this doc.